McFaul: ‘Every day that Putin’s army is parked illegally in Ukraine, there should be new sanctions’

 - Now Playing

-McFaul: ‘Every day that Putin’s army is parked illegally in Ukraine, there should be new sanctions’07:50
+McFaul: ‘Every day that Putin’s army is parked illegally in Ukraine, there should be new sanctions’07:54

 - UP NEXT